brockstoops/UCF-Programming-Contests/README.md

-# UCF-Programming-Contests
+# UCF Programming Contests
-A collection of all of my solutions for my Programming competition class COP 4516
+A collection of all of my solutions for my Programming competition class COP 4516.